 In addition to his anchoring duties, Kerry covers breaking news and special assignments.
-Some of his most memorable assignments include covering Triad-specific stories from the 2012 Democratic National Convention from Charlotte, the 50th anniversary of the March on Washington for Jobs & Freedom, and special commemorations at the National D-Day Memorial (Bedford, VA) to mark 70 years since the allied invasion along the beaches of France to retake Europe from Nazi Germany.
+Some of his most memorable assignments include reporting from both national conventions during the 2016 presidential campaign and the inauguration that followed, covering Triad-specific stories from the 2012 Democratic National Convention in Charlotte, the 50th anniversary of the March on Washington for Jobs & Freedom, and special commemorations at the National D-Day Memorial (Bedford, VA) to mark 70 years since the allied invasion along the beaches of France to retake Europe from Nazi Germany.
 In June 2015, Kerry went to Charleston, SC, to cover the mass shooting at Emanuel AME Church.
 Within three weeks of that incident, South Carolina lawmakers passed historic legislation that led to the removal of the Confederate Flag from the grounds of the state capitol.
 Kerry was there when the flag was lowered and taken to a relic museum.

 Away from the newsroom, Kerry is very active in the local community.
 In March 2015, he was named Guilford County Schools’ Volunteer of the Month for the weekly services he provides to students at Aycock Middle School.
 Kerry is a member of Phi Beta Sigma Fraternity, Incorporated.
 Under this leadership, the local chapter of the National Association of Black Journalists was nominated for 2014 Chapter of the Year.
 Kerry is also the inspiration behind a monthly effort that provides free lunch, grooming lessons and haircuts to local elementary and middle school students.